Ecommerce Schema Markup: What It Is and How to Use It?

 • Your pages show richer search snippets

-• Shoppers see key buying details before even clicking
+• Shoppers see key buying information before even clicking

 • AI-based search and voice search assistants pick up your product data more reliably